tektutor/openshift-feb-2024/Day1/README.md

 </pre>

 ## Lab - Port forwarding for quickly test the Pod service
+In the below command, port 9090 is on the local machine.
+Any request that is received on localhost 9090 will be forwarded to the Pod at Port 8080.

+You could use any port of your choice, the only thing is it should be available on your local machine.
 ```
 oc get po
 oc port-forward pod/nginx-68cbdcc668-42kdl 9090:8080